zmetcalf/daily_emailer/README.md

 ## Installation

-Daily emailer was developed with django 1.6.2, and it has only been tested with this version.
+Daily emailer was originally developed with django 1.6 and has been updated to django 1.7.
+It has only been tested with these versions.

 Also, it has only been tested with MySQL and sqlite3.